 Strengths and limitations

 Interprofessional teamwork and active engagement of relatives has been reported as essential to the rehabilitation of critical care survivors (Heines et al 2019; Savin et al., 2018).
-The present study, through its triangulated design, integrates the views of health professionals from different clinical backgrounds as well as those of relatives and survivors, as the key stakeholders in rehabilitation post critical illness.
-The data presented provides valuable insight into the complex process of recovery post severe COVID-19, and assist health professionals and researchers in the design of rehabilitation pathways for this population.
+The present study, through its triangulated design, integrates the views of health professionals from different clinical backgrounds as well as those of relatives and survivors as the key stakeholders in rehabilitation post critical illness.
+The data presented provides valuable insight into the complex process of recovery post severe COVID-19 and assist health professionals and researchers in the design of rehabilitation pathways for this population.

 The present work is not without limitations.
 Survivors were asked to identify a relative or friend who had been key to their recovery journey to take part in this study.
 Coincidently, all survivors chose to invite a female relatives or friends to be interviewed.
 Male relatives might have different views on supporting someone’s recovery post severe COVID-19.
 To address this additional efforts will be made in the follow up part of this project at a year post hospital discharge, to invite male relatives or friends to be interviewed.
 Whilst including professionals from different clinical backgrounds and from multiple hospital sites is a strength of this study, only professionals from acute hospitals were included.
 In order to minimise this limitation, some of the included professionals did outreach work with survivors in the community.
 Future work should include professionals from community settings, involved in supporting more closely the rehabilitation of survivors of severe COVID-19 post hospital discharge.